University of Arkansas implements face mask policy for upcoming school year

-FAYETTEVILLE, Ark. — The University of Arkansas came out with a plan in June requiring masks to be worn when social distancing isn’t possible, but the new plan requires masks to be worn in all indoor public settings.
+FAYETTEVILLE, Ark. — The University of Arkansas came out with a plan in June requiring masks to be worn when social distancing isn’t possible.

 John Thomas, Manager of University of Communications, says the decision was made after Mayor Jordan issued a mask ordinance for Fayetteville.